 2. First Paragraph

-The first paragraph essentially includes a first-person account by the writer about his/her relationship with the candidate and as to how they know each other.
+The first paragraph essentially includes a first-person account by the writer about his/her relationship with the candidate and how they know each other.
 The paragraph must educate about the many reasons the writer is qualified enough to write the letter, vouching for the candidate’s accomplishments and traits.

 3. Second Paragraph or the main content